risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-set-operations.md

 ## `CORRESPONDING` in set operations

-Set operations (`UNION`, `INTERSECT`, and `EXCEPT`) require that the two queries return the same number of columns, and that the columns must match in left-to-right order (by column index).
+Set operations (`UNION`, `INTERSECT`, and `EXCEPT`) typically require:

+- Both queries to return the same number of columns
+- Columns to match in left-to-right order (by column index)

-However, you can use the `CORRESPONDING` keyword in these operations to match columns by their name instead of relying on a strict column order.
-This approach only overlays columns that exist on both sides of the set operation.
-It ignores columns that aren't present in both sets.
-Columns are considered matching if they have the same name or alias.
+However, you can use the `CORRESPONDING` keyword to match columns by name instead of order.
+This approach:

+- Only combines columns that exist in both sets
+- Ignores columns not present in both sets
+- Considers columns matching if they have the same name or alias

+Overall, using `CORRESPONDING` gives you more flexibility when performing set operations, as it doesn't rely on strict column ordering.

 The syntax for using `CORRESPONDING` is as below: